Muncurlu, Düzce

-Muncurlu is a village in the Düzce District of Düzce Province in Turkey.
-Its population is 1,387 (2022).
+Muncurlu is a village that is located in the Düzce District of Düzce Province in Turkey.
+Its population as of 2022 was 1,387.
 The Physical Therapy and Rehabilitation Center of the Düzce Atatürk State Hospital is located in the village.

 The village has a pond owned by the Düzce municipality, who are planning to build a restaurant, wedding venue, zipline and a playground.
-A bus line from Muncurlu to the Düzce city is operated by the municipality since 2016.
+A bus line from Muncurlu to the Düzce city has been operated by the municipality since 2016.